What we know about the Tufts University PhD student detained by federal agents

 Ozturk’s brother, Asim, said he believes she is being targeted for her beliefs.

-“Apart from expressing her opinion within the framework of freedom of expression without engaging in any provocative or aggressive action regarding the Palestine issue, she has not taken any action,” Asim Ozturk wrote in a statement in Turkish that he posted to X. “It seems that she has been subjected to the activities of ICE, which has been on a witch hunt in the post-Trump period, against those who support Palestine.”
+“Apart from expressing her opinion within the framework of freedom of expression without engaging in any provocative or aggressive action regarding the Palestine issue, she has not taken any action,” Asim added.
+“It seems that she has been subjected to the activities of ICE, which has been on a witch hunt in the post-Trump period, against those who support Palestine.”

-Tufts University officials said the school had no prior knowledge of her arrest.
+Tufts University officials had no prior knowledge of her arrest, Kumar has said.

-The university “did not share any information with federal authorities prior to the event, and the location where this took place is not affiliated with Tufts University,” Tufts President Sunil Kumar said in a written statement.
-“From what we have been told subsequently, the student’s visa status has been terminated, and we seek to confirm whether that information is true.”

 Kumar shared the concerns of Massachusetts Attorney General Andrea Joy Campbell in calling the video of Ozturk’s arrest “disturbing,” he said in an updated statement late Wednesday that included additional guidance and resources for international students.